apocalyptech/abandon/README.md

 I'd rather run *all* of them in grotz.
 (Or even some other z-machine interpreter altogether.)

-The NES and Z-Machine types require a `rom` parameter in the `abandon.info` file, but the DOS/Dosbox ones do not, since they just map the `C:` drive and leave it to there:
+All types except for DOS/Dosbox require a `rom` parameter in the `abandon.info` file.
+DOS/Dosbox *can* specify the `rom` parameter to auto-launch an EXE/COM/BAT file, but will otherwise just map the `C:` drive and leave it there:

 ![Dosbox](screenshot-dosbox.png)

-You can still specify a `rom` parameter for DOS/Dosbox games, though, to auto-launch the game.
 By default, dosbox games will use `~/.dosbox/dosbox.conf` for the configuration.
 If the file `abandon.conf` exists in the game's dir, though, it will use that instead.

 That's about it!
 The directory you're "in" while running the app is scanned for `abandon.info` files each time you enter or